 Today’s retirees are nothing like their predecessors.
 Not only is the current crop of seniors looking at possibly decades of life ahead; they still have much to contribute.
+Here’s how to find the support resources to stay connected in senior living.

 One man, who spent his career in the mortgage banking industry, asked for active retirement resources.
 “I would appreciate additional sources for my personal direction at this point in my life.
 At age 68 I am looking at retirement (with one eye only) but want to stay active and perhaps be of service to others.
 Can you recommend books, etc.?”